dendronhq/dendron-site/vault/dendron.faq.md

 In addition, the markdown preview that Dendron uses is platform agnostic (eg. it's also available on atom).
 This means that other editors could potentially adopt it as well.

+### VSCode Snippets are not working in Frontmatter

+The default snippets are scoped to markdown.
+You can create [global snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets) file to have snippets that work across all languages.